Lifetime policy reuse and the importance of task capacity: Lifelong reinforcement learning: a review

 Meta-learning methods are particularly prevalent in supervised learning.
 For example, hyper-networks, in which a top-level super-ordinate network performs gradient descent to optimise a sub-ordinate network, can solve a variety of tasks from within a similar class \citep{Hochreiter2001,Andrychowicz2016}.

-In meta-reinforcement learning, the literature focuses on generic aspects of reinforcement learning such as improved exploration (e.g., \cite{Xu2018}).
-Other meta-reinforcement learning approaches have focused specifically on settings relevant to lifelong learning: multi-task learning, in which multiple tasks are learned in batch (e.g., \cite{Finn2017}); continual learning, in which a limited number of similar tasks of increasing difficulty are presented (e.g., \cite{Riemer2018}); and lifetime reinforcement learning methods that are guided by the lifetime average reward to improve the system in long-term environments (e.g., \cite{Bossens2019}).
+In meta-RL, the literature focuses on generic aspects of RL such as improved exploration (e.g., \cite{Xu2018}).
+Other meta-RL approaches have focused specifically on settings relevant to lifelong learning: multi-task learning, in which multiple tasks are learned in batch (e.g., \cite{Finn2017}); continual learning, in which a limited number of similar tasks of increasing difficulty are presented (e.g., \cite{Riemer2018}); and lifetime RL methods that are guided by the lifetime average reward to improve the system in long-term environments (e.g., \cite{Bossens2019}).
 The lifetime policy reuse method is partly inspired by the latter approach.

-\section{Lifetime policy reuse}
+\section{Lifetime Policy Reuse}